UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-Machine-Learning/README.md

 Now set up the details of the neural network model.
 * Add "Dense" (fully connected) neural network layers, specifying the number of nodes per layer
-* TRY: change the number of nodes in the first and second layer
-* activation functions define how node output as a function of node input
+* activation functions define node output values as a function of node input values
-* softmax activation ensures that the layer outputs all sum to 1.0 (i.e., are probabilities)
 * kernel_initializer specifies initial values for node connection weights
 * input_shape ensures that the inputs to the first layer are equal to the number of measurements per sample
 * the 3 nodes of the final  layer correspond to the three species designations
+* softmax activation function ensures that the layer outputs all sum to 1.0 (i.e., are probabilities)
+#### TRY THIS: change the number of nodes in the first and second layers
 ```
 model = Sequential()